hmc-cs-dzhang/language-design/language-design.md

 learned how to code, he or she will grow tired of the wordiness needed for natural language.

+2. From the article by Yang and Rabkin:

 > "While those on the outside are still struggling to prove themselves, the
 > technically privileged have gone ahead to determine what the software that